when infidelity leads to sexual dysfunction

 Hopefully you can find a way to talk about how you are feeling about your sex life and your sexual performance.
 Don’t use sex as a competition, or as a way to manipulate your spouse.
 Many times that only causes stress and an inability to perform.

+The third phase of recovery is when you each, together, create a new Vision for your relationship.
 Creating a new monogamy agreement you begin to negotiate a deeper and more satisfying marriage, perhaps even as a result of the affair.
 Some couples say during this phase that the affair may be the best thing that could have happened to their sex lives.

 Hurdles Many Couples Face

-Yet the relationship can still be vulnerable to the stresses of the erotic trauma that an affair can leave behind.
+The relationship can still be vulnerable to the stresses of the erotic trauma that an affair can leave behind.
 The indiscretion of the unfaithful partner can live in between you, and if both spouses, regardless if the couple is male and female, are not able to shift into erotic recovery, some sexual dysfunction is bound to occur.

-The number one reason that sexual dysfunction happens to any one is anxiety.
-And anxiety can happen at any time.
+The number one reason that sexual dysfunction happens to any one is anxiety, and anxiety can happen at any time.
 Anxiety is really fear; fear of something that has not happened yet or fear of something that has already happened that may be affecting you in the moment.
 But anxiety is free floating – it wanders around in our imaginations until it finds something to latch itself onto – and when it does it can affect how we function physically – and sexually.

 If anxiety comes between you and your partner in the bedroom, it could be manifesting as sexual dysfunction.
 Erectile dysfunction effects over 40% of all men at some point and those numbers may be much higher in relationships when there has been an affair.